agens-no/PolyglotUnity/README.md

 ## First, you need to Configurate the Localization.
 You do this by selecting the Configurate menu item from within Unity.
-This will create the StickerPack asset for you if it is not set up yet and then select it.
+This will create the Localization asset for you if it is not set up yet and then select it.

 ![alt tag](https://raw.githubusercontent.com/agens-no/PolyglotUnity/master/meta/Configurate.png)